thousandbrainsproject/tbp.monty/tools/plot/interactive/README.md

 It is common for `WidgetOps` to require accessing data from experiment logs.
 A `WidgetOps` can define it's own `DataLocator` instances that describe how to access a dict structure to retrieve information.
 The `DataLocator` describes the path (e.g., keys and indices) to access the required information.
-The `DataLocator` can also be used to query the available options (i.e., keys or indices) at an level of the dictionary.
+The `DataLocator` can also be used to query the available options (i.e., keys or indices) at a level of the dictionary.
-This is useful e.g., for when setting the step slider range based on a specific episode.
+This is useful e.g., when setting the step slider range based on a specific episode.

 ```python